tankh99/tp/docs/DeveloperGuide.md

 Report patient feedback score is a feature that averages out the feedback scores of all currently filtered appointments.
 It allows getting the average scores of appointments within a given date range

 The overall data flow of patient feedback data is detailed below by a class diagram.

-**Note**: This class diagram doesn't represent the command, but rather, how data is stored
+**Note**: This class diagram doesn't represent the command flow, but rather, how patient feedback report data is stored and retrieved
 <puml src="diagrams/PatientFeedbackReportClassDiagram.puml" alt="Report Feedback Class Diagram" />

 Below is a sequence diagram of the user flow of the report command